GE S-22X Tombstone Radio with Clock (1934)

 original color and character as possible.

-Citri-Strip is a comparatively new stripper product, which I like a lot.
+Citri-Strip is a stripper product that I use a lot.

-It is an easy-to-control gel which does not contain environmentally-unfriendly
+It is an easy-to-control gel which doesn't contain environmentally-unfriendly

 methylene chloride or give off harsh fumes.

-To use a gel-type stripper, you pour a small quantity in a clean can (catfood
+To use a gel-type stripper, you pour a bit in a clean can (cat food

-After the stripper had worked for a few minutes, I checked
+After the stripper worked for a few minutes, I checked

 with my putty knife to see if the old finish had loosened.
 Then, working

 very gently to avoid scratches, I removed the old gunk.
-This is the
+This is a

 or scrape too hard, you can do more harm than good.

 paint thinner.
-Working quickly, I mopped away of the
+Working quickly, I mopped away the rest of the

-remaining stripper and loosened finish, then gave the whole top a final
+remaining stripper and loosened finish and then gave the whole top a final

 wash with paint thinner on a soft, lint-free rag.